Lucky3028/js_to_html/README.md

 # js_to_html

-This package will help you to create or delete a html file which carries js file you have added or deleted.
+This repository will help you to create or delete a html file which carries js file you have added or deleted.

 ## Description